This story is read aloud at: https://youtu.be/zHsmCAGnfyU

 Hugo made his way to the new courthouse, tipping his hat to the ladies and winking at their babies.
 He gave up his place in line for an older gentleman and complimented the clerk for his efficiency.
 After taking care of business at the courthouse, he wandered down to the hotel for a cup of coffee.

 Hugo left the hotel dining area feeling softness in his heart.
-The diners were satisfied both physically with the food and spiritually with the story.
-He had alleviated the dreariness of ‘so many consecutive rainy days’ with the tale.
+The diners were satisfied physically with the food and spiritually with the story.
+The tale had alleviated the dreariness of so many consecutive rainy days.

 Sadie was waiting for him in a darkened dining room.
-Supper was cold.
-Again it was difficult to find any dry wood anywhere.
+Supper was cold—again, it had been difficult to find any dry wood.
 But Hugo sat down in a cheerful mood and awaited the onslaught of vile comments from a bitter woman.

-“First, I readied for the day by making the cook iron my favorite dress.
-You know, the one with the yellow daisies,” she said.
-“It took a good two hours for her to starch and press it, but I do declare that I looked more beautiful in it that any other ladies at the Whist Card Club.”
+“First, I readied for the day by making the cook iron my favorite dress—you know, the one with the yellow daisies,” she said.
+“It took a good two hours for her to starch and press it, but I do declare that I looked more beautiful in it, than any of the other ladies at the Whist Card Club.”

 “After the screaming, the girls and I took a day trip to San Angela to see the wives of the fort’s officers.
-We brought up and gossiped about the ‘year-old court martial’ of Henry O. Flipper.
-Then we cussed and discussed the Fort Concho’s Buffalo Soldiers being at Fort Davis…where they belong.”
+We brought up and gossiped about the year-old court-martial of Henry O. Flipper.
+Then we cussed and discussed Fort Concho’s Buffalo soldiers being at Fort Davis—where they belong.

-“Having Fort Concho entirely white made us all giggle with pleasure.”
+“Having Fort Concho entirely Anglo made us all giggle with pleasure.”